telerik/blazor-docs/knowledge-base/grid-row-selection-in-column-template.md

 This KB article answers the following question:

-* How to use the rows selection but stop the selection from being triggered when the user clicks in another component, which is in the Grid column template?
+* How to use row selection but stop the selection from triggering when the user clicks on another component in the Grid column template?

 ## Solution